 The literal meaning of the word Tammatu is to enjoy a facility, and the person who performs this type of Hajj is called Mutamatti.

 - The Qiraan: This type of Hajj is referred to when a pilgrim enters the state of Ihram with an intention of performing Hajj and Umra together.
 Qiraan is the best to perform when the pilgrim has sacrificial animal with him.
 The literal meaning of Qiraan is to combine two things and the pilgrim who performs such Hajj is called Qarin, because he combines Hajj and Umrah together.

 - The Ifraad: Ifraad is a type of Hajj when a pilgrim enters the state of Ihram to perform only Hajj.
 This type of Hajj is for those Muslims who live in Makkah and also for those who live between Miqat and the limits of Masjid e haram.
 The person who performs this type of Hajj is called Mufrid as he does not combine Hajj and Umrah.

 There is no binding on the pilgrims to perform a certain type of Hajj, rather he or she can choose to perform any of these according to his choice.
 There is sometimes a debate among the people about what type of hajj is best among these three types.
 There is a difference of opinion among the religious experts regarding this issue.
 Some experts hold the opinion that Tamatu and Qiraan are better because there is more effort required in both of these types.
-SSome scholars support the view that Ifraad is better as the pilgrim will have enough time to concentrate on hajj.
+A few Ulema bolster the view that Ifraad is better as the Muslim will have enough time to focus on hajj.

-It is also said that The Prophet (peace be upon him) favored all three types as all of these are a great chance to make the pilgrim a better and virtuous Muslim and fulfills his obligation of performing Hajj.
+It is also said that The Prophet (peace be upon him) favoured all three types as all of these are a great chance to make the pilgrim a better and virtuous Muslim and fulfils his obligation of performing Hajj.